This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 Disqualified students who pre-enrolled for the subsequent semester will be administratively dropped from all registered classes if the student is not reinstated by a counselor.

-If you are a continuing student and become disqualified, you need to make an appointment with a counselor to discuss your situation and your possible readmission.
+If you are a continuing student and become disqualified, you must first complete the petition for reinstatement and then schedule a appointment with a counselor to discuss your situation and your possible readmission.
 If it has been 2 consecutive semesters (one year) or longer, since your disqualification, you'll need to reapply to SMC and complete a Petition for Readmission.
 The following is the SMC Reinstatement Policy of Disqualified Students:

 1st disqualification: Meet with a counselor to determine whether the student can be readmitted and if so, determine a unit limit up to a maximum of 6 units for a fall or spring semester, and up to a maximum of 3 units for a winter or summer session.